 Mathematics at St Peter’s

 Mathematics is taught daily at St. Peter’s.
+We follow the Can Do Maths approach.
 We aim to equip children with knowledge and understanding of mathematical concepts including those relevant to every day life, e.g. money and time.
 Using and applying knowledge and skills is an important part of children’s learning and there are opportunities for pupils to embed these skills in practical investigations and problem solving exercises.
+We also have daily Maths on Track sessions ( MOT).

 Mathematics helps children to make sense of the world around them through developing their ability to calculate, to reason and to solve problems.
 It enables children to understand and appreciate relationships and pattern in both number and space in their everyday lives.